 - black, tarry stool

-Your doctor will perform a physical exam and ask you questions about your symptoms and your family history.
-Your doctor may also recommend a breath, blood, or stool test to check for H. pylori.
+Your doctor will perform a physical exam, ask about your symptoms, and ask for your family history.
+They may also recommend a breath, blood, or stool test to check for H. pylori.

-In order to get a look at what’s going inside you, your doctor may perform an endoscopy to check for inflammation.
-The endoscopy procedure involves the use of a long tube that has a camera lens at the tip.
+In order to get a look at what’s going on inside you, your doctor may want to perform an endoscopy to check for inflammation.
+An endoscopy involves the use of a long tube that has a camera lens at the tip.
 During the procedure, your doctor will carefully insert the tube to allow them to see into the esophagus and stomach.
-Your doctor may also take a small sample, or biopsy, of the lining of your stomach if he or she finds anything unusual during the examination.
+Your doctor may take a small sample, or biopsy, of the lining of the stomach if they find anything unusual during the examination.

-Your doctor may also take X-rays of your digestive tract after you swallow barium, which shows up clearly on the X-ray images.
+Your doctor may also take X-rays of your digestive tract after you swallow a barium solution, which will help distinguish areas of concern.

-Medicines called proton pump inhibitors work by blocking cells that create stomach acid.
-Common proton pump inhibitors include Prilosec, Prevacid, and Nexium.
-However, long-term use of these medicines, especially at high doses, can lead to an increased risk of spine, hip, and wrist fractures.
+However, long-term use of these medications, especially at high doses, can lead to an increased risk of spine, hip, and wrist fractures.
 It can also lead to increased risk of renal failure, dementia, and nutrient deficiencies.

 Your doctor may recommend that you use antacids for rapid relief of gastritis pain.
-These medicines can neutralize the acid in your stomach.
-However, some antacids can cause diarrhea or constipation.
+These medications can neutralize the acid in your stomach.

 Published By: Healthline Networks, Inc.